 Why Clone a Repository?

-As we mentioned whenever we clone a repository it will download all the complete source code into your local system, but let us try to understand by taking some real-time examples for a better understanding of why Git Clone is required.
+As we mentioned, whenever we clone a repository, it will download all the complete source code into your local system, but let us try to understand by taking some real-time examples for a better understanding of why Git Clone is required.

 Make use of Open Source Repositories: If someone wants to use functionality that has already been developed, they should look into open source repositories as these often have what people are looking for.
-This way people can save time and resources.
+This way, people can save time and resources.

 Cloning is a vital part of the Git and GitHub experience, so let’s take a closer look at how it works.
 It’s actually quite simple and straightforward, as we’ll see now.

-How does Cloning in Git works?
+How does Cloning in Git work?

 The central repository is the most up-to-date version of itself, containing all changes from all contributors.
-Sometimes it’s referred to as the original repository.
+Sometimes, it’s referred to as the original repository.

 Clone a Repository: If you’re interested in contributing to a project, you can start by cloning the upstream repository onto your local machine.
 Cloning creates an exact copy of all the project files on your system so that you can make changes without affecting the original codebase.